 How To Celebrate Black Music Month

 One of the best ways to spend the month is by listening to and enjoying African-American music and giving it the hype it deserves.
 Explore new genres and singers, but also enjoy your old favorites.
 Streaming apps are also a great way to discover new artists.

-To truly appreciate the different layers of black music, get into the mix by reading up on the history related to it.
+To truly appreciate the different layers of this music, get into the mix by reading up on the history related to it.
 You will not only come to know all about the different moments and people that helped shape a genre but it will also help you appreciate the music you have access to today.
 Also, plenty of documentaries have been made on African-American music and the lives of the musicians.
 Find a title that interests you the most and settle in for a movie night.

-5 Facts About Beyoncé That Will Blow Your Mind
+5 Facts About Black Music Month That Will Blow Your Mind

 Why We Love Black Music Month